A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal models: Results

-with $\sim0.34$ dex of $1\sigma$ scatter and $1.4\leq\log(\omega/[\mathrm{km/s}])\leq3.5$ at 68\% confidence level.
-We show the best fit $\{\sigma_0/m,\omega\}$ double power-law relation and its scatter at 68\% confidence levels as the yellow solid and dashed curves in each panel.
-This degenerate model constraint will provide quantitative guidance for upcoming SIDM simulations and lensing survey forecasts \cite[e.g.][]{2020ApJ...896..112N,2021MNRAS.507.2432G,2022MNRAS.513.4845Z}.
-The SIDM cross section constraints derived from the isothermal approach tend to be tighter than those derived from the gravothermal model.
-This is because the gravothermal fits contain an additional free parameter $0.5\leq\beta\leq1.5$, which is degenerate with the cross section.
-Overall, the SIDM cross section constraints provided by the gravothermal and isothermal models are consistent within $2\sigma$ confidence level, but $\sigma_0/m$ preferred by the gravothermal solutions are smaller than those constrained by the isothermal solutions by a factor of $\sim4$.
 We notice that the target selection criterion introduced in Section~\ref{sec:targetSelection} might be too conservative.
 Our goal is to select systems in which the baryon gravitational potential does not alter the SIDM halo gravothermal evolution significantly.
 However, the specific definition of what constitutes a `baryon-poor' object in this context requires further study and calibration using cosmological simulations\footnote{For example, it may be possible to use simulations to determine a criterion on the mass of baryons, or their gravitational potential at some characteristic radius (e.g. $r_\mathrm{s}$) which ensures that the gravothermal solution remains within some small window around the baryon-free solution.}.
 Moreover, the main motivation for us to select baryon-poor system is to limit the impacts of the varying baryonic potential during the MCMC fits, which is less of a problem for the BCGs due to the large radial extend of the measurements.
-If we loosen the BCG selection criterion such that we include all galaxy clusters measured in \cite{2013ApJ...765...24N} besides A2537 for SIDM cross section model constraint, we find the joint posterior presented in Figure~\ref{fig:SIDMfit} second column.
+If we loosen the BCG selection criterion such that we include all galaxy clusters measured in \cite{2013ApJ...765...24N} besides A2537 for SIDM cross section model constraint, we find the joint posterior presented in Figure~\ref{fig:SIDMfit_rutherford}-\ref{fig:SIDMfit_Moller} second column.
 We exclude A2537 here because this BCG is likely disturbed and shows a multi-component structure.
 We find MS2137, A963, and A383 show dark matter density profiles with cored regions at the halo center, therefore ruling out CDM and contributing a lower SIDM cross section limit.
-This larger BCG measurement data set helps to pin down the SIDM cross section model with $\log(\sigma_0/m/[\mathrm{cm^2/g}])=-0.81\pm0.39$, $\log(\omega/\mathrm{[km/s]})=3.4_{+0.57}^{-0.32}$ for the gravothermal solutions, and $\log(\sigma_0/m/[\mathrm{cm^2/g}])=-0.20^{+0.27}_{-0.30}$, $\log(\omega/\mathrm{[km/s]})=3.3_{+0.40}^{-0.25}$ for the isothermal solutions at the 68\% confident level.
+This larger BCG measurement data set helps to pin down the SIDM cross section model with best fit parameters summarized in Table~\ref{tb:bestfit_param_summary}.